simonpl/unrealircd_whitelist_editor/README.md

 Setup
 -----

+Note: The tool was tested with PHP 5.3.3 and Unreal IRCd 3.2.10.
+Other setups may cause problems or not work at all.

 1. Copy the files `index.php` and `configuration.php` to a directory that can be accessed by your webserver.
     You may want to use HTTP Authentification to protect the directory from unwanted access.